Marian Price: Where is the Former IRA Member Now?

 Marian Price Denies Involvement in Jean McConville’s Murder

 In 2018, author Patrick Radden Keefe wrote a book revolving around The Troubles, which focused on Dolours Price and her involvement with the IRA.
-The nonfiction book, ‘Say Nothing: A True Story of Murder and Memory in Northern Ireland’ also centered around the murder of Jean McConville, the single mother of ten whom the IRA killed in 1972.
+The nonfiction book, ‘Say Nothing: A True Story of Murder and Memory in Northern Ireland’ centers around the murder of Jean McConville, the single mother of ten whom the IRA killed in 1972.
 Dolours has admitted to being the one who drove McConville to her demise after a group of IRA members abducted her from her house.
 Likewise, she has also spoken about the involvement of one Pat McClure, another Provincial IRA member.

 Dolours and Marian Price//Image Credit: WGN News/YouTube